E-xyza/zigler/guides/3-allocators.md

 end
 ```

-> ### raw allocator limitations {: .warning }
+> ### allocator limitations {: .warning }
 >
-> because the raw allocator directly wraps the beam allocator, according to
+> because the basic allocator directly wraps the beam allocator, according to
 > the documentation:
 >
 > The returned pointer is suitably aligned for any built-in type that